 It is best, therefore, to separate brainstorming from evaluation/commitment.
 This should benefit value creation as it frees the parties to discuss ideas without having to justify them at every turn, thus avoiding interruptions in the creative process.
 This advice can be broken down into three different negotiation moves that can make brainstorming valuable to negotiations.

 1) Do brainstorm, but do it first, during your preparation – Brainstorming in front of your counterparty is to completely lower your defenses.
-A value negotiator, positive, but not naïve, should also consider the risk that the counterparty will not lower their defenses equally and instead will see this as an opportunity to improve their value claiming position instead of fully engaging in value creation.
+A value negotiator, positive, but not naïve, should also consider the risk that the counterparty will not lower their defences equally and instead will see this as an opportunity to improve their value claiming position instead of fully engaging in value creation.

 Invite a colleague or two if you can, and go as wild and as far as you can, since you will be in a safe environment and thus can come up with any idea, no matter how borderline or past the border it may sound.
 Once that exercise is done, you can then go back to your list and prepare for the brainstorming during the negotiation with pre-thought ideas to further stimulate the process.
 During your preparation, you will also realise which ideas reveal too much and are thus inappropriate to the negotiation.
 It may be possible to tweak some of them so that they expand the scope of options without revealing disadvantageous information.